rakia drink

 {\ displaystyle B = {\ frac {A_ {1} -A_ {2}} {A_ {2}}}.
 P}

-The linked video below is about how fractional cuts are made during distillation.
-The video is only for information and not actual advice on making rakia or any other spirit at home.
+The video linked below explains how fractional cuts are made during distillation.
+It is only for information, not advice on making rakia or any other spirit at home.

 Barley and Hops Brewing

-Most spirits are distilled twice, but some undergo only one distillation run (some fruit brandies, Armagnac) and the separation of the different fractions has to be done at that time.
+Most spirits are distilled twice, but some undergo only one distillation run (some fruit brandies, Armagnac), and the different fractions must be separated at that time.
 For instance, if we compare the Slivovitz distilled ones to one distilled twice, we can see the difference in the Slivovitz.
-The one produced by single-stage distillation has a double higher acetic acid and esters, a higher content of higher alcohols and acetaldehyde, but lower methanol content than Slivovitz produced by double distillation.
+The one produced by single-stage distillation has double higher acetic acid and esters, a higher content of higher alcohols and acetaldehyde, and a lower methanol content than Slivovitz produced by double distillation.

 Stage of distillationAlcohol (% v/v)Total acids (g/L)Aldehyde (mg/L a.a.)Esters (mg/L a.a.)Higher alc. (mg/L a.a.)Methanol (% v/v a.a.)